brooklynrail/handbook/_pages/style-guide/names-places-titles.md

 If White is used in a comparative context within the same article, capitalize as well.

-## Capitalization of names with particle prefixes {#capitalization-of-names-with-particle-prefixes}
+## Capitalization of names with particle prefixes

 Generally, particles that are separated from last names should not be capitalized.